Lee (b. 1975) received his MFA from the University of British Columbia

 Exhibitions include: On the Nature of Things at the Kamloops Art Gallery; Again and Again and Again I and In Dialogue with Carr at the Vancouver Art Gallery; Triumphant Carrot: the Persistence of Still Life and Playing Homage at the Contemporary Art Gallery; Evan Lee Captures at Presentation House Gallery; Le Mois de la Photo a Montreal; At Play at the Liu Hai Su Museum (Shanghai) and Curb Appeal at Confederation

 Centre (Charlottetown).
-Current exhibitions include Roots and Elders at the Richmond Art Gallery and at Monte Clark Gallery.
+Recent solo exhibitions include Roots and Elders at the Richmond Art Gallery and at Monte Clark Gallery (Vancouver).

 Evan Lee’s work has been featured and reviewed in Border Crossings,